Gleyber Torres Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.1 K/9, the ninth-best in MLB.

-- The Mariners have the third-ranked team ERA across all MLB pitching staffs (3.65).
+- The Mariners have a 3.73 team ERA that ranks seventh across all league pitching staffs.

-- Gilbert gets the start for the Mariners, his 11th of the season.
-He is 3-2 with a 3.60 ERA and 69 strikeouts in 60 2/3 innings pitched.
+- Kirby (5-4) gets the starting nod for the Mariners in his 11th start of the season.
+He has a 3.43 ERA in 63 2/3 innings pitched, with 51 strikeouts.

-- His last time out was on Friday against the Oakland Athletics, when the righty tossed eight innings, surrendering two earned runs while allowing three hits.
+- The righty last pitched on Saturday against the Pittsburgh Pirates, when he threw 4 2/3 innings, allowing seven earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.